The Lewisham College Board ensures that there is scrutiny and oversight of the curriculum and student experience.

 Fiona also has a passion to work with and advocate on behalf of and give a voice to, disadvantaged and underrepresented members of our community and society at large.

-For information on the NCG Governors please visit our Group governors' website.
+For the latest Board minutes and information on the NCG Governors please visit our Group governors' website.

 Read more about financial information relating to projected and actual income and expenditure, procurement, contracts and financial audit at NCG here.